 Retreat Themes

-II Toward Fullness of Life: Daily morning and afternoon conferences focus on components of a holistic spirituality: Exercise and Play; Time with Friends; Recovering a Weekly Sabbath; Prayerful Presence in Daily Living; Service; Work; Creation and Creativity; Time Alone and in Community; Ways of Praying; the Role of the Body in Prayer; and the use of spiritual life tools such as the Daily Examen of Consciousness.
+II Cultivating a Holistic Spirituality: Daily morning and afternoon conferences focus on components of a holistic spirituality: Exercise and Play; Time with Friends; Recovering a Weekly Sabbath; Prayerful Presence in Daily Living; Service; Work; Creation and Creativity; Time Alone and in Community; Various Ways of Praying, and the Role of the Body in Prayer.

 III Prayer of Heart and Body: An introduction to meditative prayer in the Christian tradition and to the role of the body in prayer.
-A devotional approach to meditation and to yoga postures sequentially linked is taught as a way of anchoring one's practice in the soil of Christian faith and praying through the full expression of one's being.
+A devotional approach to meditation and to yoga postures linked in graceful, flowing movements to songprayers is taught as a way of anchoring one's practice in the soil of Christian faith and praying through the full expression of one's being.

-IV Savoring Life by Facing Our Mortality: Awareness and acceptance of our personal end-time can bring a clarity and richness to the limited, precious moments of life, and foster a special care for relationships and priorities.
-This retreat provides opportunities through a variety of methods such as journaling and guided meditations to awaken on a deeper level to the gift of life that is ours to live now.
+IV Remember to Live!
+Awareness and acceptance of second-half of life realities like aging and health challenges can bring a clarity and richness to the limited, precious moments of life, and foster a special care for relationships and priorities.
+This retreat offers a faith-filled way of facing our finitude, of preparing for and integrating loss, whether of things or loved ones, all the while awakening us on a deeper level to the gift of life that is ours to live now.

-VII Becoming Free: Based on archetypal themes in the Spiritual Exercises of Ignatius of Loyola, the daily program includes presentations on four steps to spiritual freedom as well as time for personal reflection and inner work.
+VII Becoming Free: Based on archetypal themes in the Spiritual Exercises of Ignatius of Loyola, the daily program includes presentations on four steps to spiritual freedom--Know who you are; Live your calling to the full; Let go of results; Daily rededicate your life to God-- as well as time for personal reflection and inner work.
 The focus is not just on freedom from but on freedom for commitment and the inner liberty it brings.

 VIII Lessons from the Mystics: The treasure trove of Christian mystical writings testifies that the mystic is one who is consciously immersed in the experience of God's closeness and love in daily living.
 We will explore major themes in the tradition and cross-reference characteristics of the mystics lives with our own.